chaoss/community/how-work-is-done/chaoss-working-groups/metrics-translation.md

----
-description: >-
-  This sections provides the guidelines regarding the process of translating metrics into other various languages.
----

-# Translation
+# Guidelines for Metrics Translation

 ## **Adding translations in a new language**